-Hayhurst’s article continues on to suggest that one area that patient preference will begin to play a more prominent and direct role is in home care settings.
-Unlike hospitals or other clinical settings, healthcare providers (i.e., physicians, nurses) are not usually considered the primary end-user.
-Instead, medical devices are intended to be used by caregivers, family members, or even patients themselves.
-Some interviewed suggested that home health settings will play a significant role in the future, allowing more patients to self-manage their conditions with minimal supervision — potentially due to the growing elderly population in the United States.
+Hayhurst’s article suggests that one area patient preference will play a more prominent role is in home care settings.
+Unlike hospitals or other clinical settings, healthcare providers are not usually considered with the primary end-user.
+Instead, caregivers, family members, or even patients themselves use these medical devices.
+Because of this, home health settings will play a significant role in the future, allowing more patients to self-manage their conditions.

-Jim Piepenbrink — deputy executive director of the AAMI foundation — suggests that one of the reasons why we will see an influx of home care devices under FDA review is that many of these devices were originally borrowed from hospital settings and repurposed for the home environment.
-Yet during this transition, little attention was put into determining if patients would be able to effectively use these devices without the assistance of trained healthcare providers.
-Because of this poor fit between patients and the device, many see a growing opportunity for new home care devices to compete in the market with existing products.
+Jim Piepenbrink — deputy executive director of the AAMI foundation — suggests one reason why we see an influx in home care devices under FDA review is many of these devices were originally borrowed from hospital settings and repurposed for the home environment.
+During this transition, little attention was given to determine if patients would be able to effectively use these devices without the assistance of trained healthcare providers.
+Because of this poor fit between patients and the device, many see a growing opportunity for new home care devices.

-Alongside this burgeoning home care market is the fact that there is a significant change in how individuals perceive, approach, and use healthcare services.
+Alongside this burgeoning home care market is the fact that there is a significant change in how individuals interact with healthcare services.
 Hayhurst’s article describes this as the transition from a “patient” role to a “healthcare consumer” role.

-The premise of this transition toward healthcare consumers is that individuals will increasingly view healthcare devices and technologies like they would day-to-day consumer technologies — ex.
-Televisions, smartphones.
-Similar to consumer technologies, healthcare consumers will seek out options that are flexible, customizable, and provide a personal fit (i.e., physically, socially, cognitively).
-This is possible in the consumer world because there is little elbow room in the market space.
-Competition amongst companies keeps pricing consistent (and usually low), and forces companies to use product innovation as a springboard for gaining market shares.
+The premise of this transition is that individuals will increasingly view healthcare devices like consumer technologies.
+Similar to consumer technologies, healthcare consumers will seek out options that are flexible, customizable, and provide a personal fit.
+This creates competition that keeps pricing consistent, and forces companies to use product innovation as a springboard.

-When you shift the lens toward the healthcare industry, it’s quickly apparent that some markets are more saturated than others.
-In fact, some markets have very few companies competing in them at all.
-As these markets swell with competing companies, however, Hayhurst’s article predicts that following through on designing products that meet consumer requirements, needs, and expectations will continue to be a primer driver of a company’s success.
+When you shift the lens toward the healthcare industry, it’s apparent that some markets are more saturated than others.
+As markets swell with competition, designing products that meet consumer needs and expectations will be a driver of company success.